nestauk/sg_covid_impact/reports/technical_report/4_results.md

 * We note that the direction of the correlation coefficients between our secondary variables and a non-normalised claimant count rate capturing the rate of the workforce claiming unemployment benefits *irrespective of the situation before the pandemic* go in the opposite direction and are more weakly correlated with measures of exposure to Covid-19.

 <!-- ![Scottish sector space](scotland/png/correlation_table.png){#fig:corr_tab} -->
-<div class=altair s3_path="correlation_table.json" static_path="scotland/png/correlation_table.png" id="fig:corr_tab">Correlation matrix includinf claimant count rates, secondary data and measures of exposure to Covid-19 based on our analysis.
+<div class=altair s3_path="correlation_table.json" static_path="scotland/png/correlation_table.png" id="fig:corr_tab">Correlation matrix including claimant count rates, secondary data and measures of exposure to Covid-19 based on our analysis.
 </div>

 The analysis above has highlighted the complexity of the interrelationships between our variables: wealthy and more educated council areas have experienced bigger increases in claimant counts compared to a pre-pandemic baseline.
 They appear to be somewhat more exposed to Covid-19 but in sectors that may be able to diversify into other industries less exposed to the pandemic.
 We incorporate all this information into a linear model where we regress our outcome variables (claimant counts and normalised claimant counts any given month) on our measures of exposure to Covid-19 (both in the present month and lagged using the average of variables in the previous month), other variables capturing local economic conditions such as employment rate, share of population with tertiary education, economic complexity and council area fixed effects to capture unobserved sources of heterogeneity.
 In [@fig:regression] we present the regression coefficients between outcomes and measures of exposure after adjusting for covariates as together with their confidence intervals.